mtran26/CS118-Proj1/README.md

 Winter 2017
 Project 1

-Simple HTTP Client and Server
+Simple HTTP Client and Server:
 The project entails developing a server program that listens for HTTP requests through a TCP socket and sends the requested file along with an HTTP response message to the client.